OpenLI-NZ/openli/doc/ProvisionerDoc.md

 * ip -- the IP address of the RADIUS server
 * port -- the port that the RADIUS server is communicating on.

+### Email Servers
+To be able to intercept email sessions, the OpenLI collectors must be able to recognise traffic that is sent to or from your email servers.
+There is a separate configuration option for each email protocol (IMAP, POP3, SMTP), named `imapservers`, `pop3servers` and `smtpservers` respectively.

+Each mail server in your network should be included as a list item under the relevant configuration option.
+Failure to configure email servers correctly will prevent OpenLI from performing email intercepts properly.
+A mail server is configured using two parameters:
+* ip -- the IP address of the mail server
+* port -- the port that the mail server is listening on

 ### GTP Servers
 For interception of mobile phone traffic, OpenLI uses GTPv2 traffic to track